Importing and Reconciling Bank Statements

 Automatic reconciliation by Statement Intelligence

 2. Statement Intelligence subsequently attempts to find closed payment receipt ledger entries that match the information on the account statement line.
-A match will be based on the customer payment ID, document no., payment reference, amount, and date.
+A match will be based on the customer payment ID, document no., external payment reference, amount, and date.

-3. If a bank account ledger entry is still not identified for reconciliation, the open customer entries will be examined using the customer number, payment ID, and document no. as search parameters.
-This is done to find open customer entries that have been paid without the payment being registered in Business Central.
 If there are open customer entries in the system that constitute a match according to the search keys, Statement Intelligence creates a reconciliation suggestion for the identified payments in the payment receipt journal, ready to post.
 After posting the open customer entries, the payments will thus be registered in Business Central, and the associated bank account ledger entries can be applied to the bank account statement line.
-For more information, see managing open payments from the bank account reconciliation.
+For more information, refer to the managing open payments from the bank account reconciliation article.

 4. Eventually, all non-reconciled account statement lines will be reviewed to see if a match can be found based on the reconciliation rules defined in the bank account.
 If a match is based on such a rule, reconciliation suggestions are created for payments and cash receipts in the ledger journal.
 The corresponding payment lines will be created when the ledger journal is posted.
 The associated bank account ledger entries will be applied to the related bank account statement lines.